ido1Shapira/Oop_Ex2_MazeOfWaze/README.md

 this class goal is to activate some well known algorithms on a graph.

 Graph_Algo object:
-* graph- a shallo copy of the graph to activate the algorithms on. if the graph changes the Graph_Algo changes as well
+* graph- a shallow copy of the graph to activate the algorithms on. if the graph changes the Graph_Algo changes as well

 *	HashMap<Integer,HashSet<Integer>> vertexToNeighbors- represents the connection between a vertex and his "kids"-(all the vertices that end an edge that starts with the main vertex)